Daniboy370/Deep-Learning/README.md

     * Linux: https://github.com/waleedka/coco
     * Windows: https://github.com/philferriere/cocoapi.
     You must have the Visual C++ 2015 build tools on your path (see the repo for additional details)

+## Technion course homeworks
+Here is a link for several homeworks assignment from the Technion [course](https://www.graduate.technion.ac.il/Subjects.Heb/?Sub=97200)